rust-lang/rfcs/text/0000-target-extension.md

   `target_os_version`).
 - the generated code for versioned `freebsdXX` could be different as the LLVM backend is now aware of the targeted version.
-- downstream projects could technically start using versioned targets (the code is still the same), but it would not be recommanded for now or only for testing.
+- downstream projects could start using versioned targets (the code is still the same), but it would not be recommanded for production, but only for testing.
+- tests should be done to ensure the compatibility of the ecosystem with versioned targets as it could break some assumption: for example, library path will be `i686-unknown-freebsd11` instead of `i686-unknown-freebsd` in `freebsd11` target.

 ### Specific changes for FreeBSD 12 could start to occurs